akerl/bulletin/README.md

 ## License

-meld is released under the MIT License.
+bulletin is released under the MIT License.
 See the bundled LICENSE file for details.